Why Should You Protect Sensitive Data Like PII, Credit Card with Tokenization?

 Performing queries against sensitive data like string equality on date of birth or zip code of an address or any operation on sensitive data is super common!
 With Strac tokens, you can still perform database queries by leveraging Strac APIs.

 Online businesses have to charge customers using a credit card as it is the most common form of payment.
 To accept credit card data, the online business has to achieve PCI Compliance.
-PCI Compliance forces you to have a tokenization system so that the rest of your cloud (application server) farm does not even touch credit cards.

 Identity Verification is mandatory in almost all financial and health-related businesses - whether to perform a background check, fraud check, patient look up or even to do taxes.